 Students sometimes ask how much "spending money" they should plan to have during their time abroad.
 This amount depends, of course, on the lifestyle you adopt and how much you plan to travel.
-In general, you should plan on a minimum of \$2,000 per semester.
+In general, you should plan on a minimum of $\notin$ 3,000 for the semester and $\notin$ 5,000 for the year.
 Many students do it for less.